-1. Collegiate Competitions
+Collegiate Competitions:

-a.ASHA will approve official ASHA Collegiate Shows that will be open to collegiate members only and that will offer an ASHA Collegiate Stock Horse Team Competition b.ASHA will approve special ASHA College Team Tournaments as may be decided by participating coaches and the ASHA Collegiate Committee with special awards.
+- A. ASHA will approve official ASHA Collegiate Shows that will be open to collegiate members only and that will offer an ASHA Collegiate Stock Horse Team Competition. - B. ASHA will approve special ASHA College Team Tournaments as may be decided by participating coaches and the ASHA Collegiate Committee with special awards.
 Special Collegiate Team Tournament Competitions will not count for Regional Team Awards.
-Special conditions may alter the number of team members and the specific division(s) offered.

-c.ASHA may also approve an official ASHA Collegiate Show within a regular ASHA competition.
+Special conditions may alter the number of team members and the specific division(s) offered. - C. ASHA may also approve an official ASHA Collegiate Show within a regular ASHA competition.
 These will count as a separate show and must be approved, announced and publicized as such.
-At these Collegiate shows within a regular show, the Collegiate divisions of Non Pro, LTD Non Pro and Novice must be offered.
-No Open Collegiate Riders will be allowed to show in the Collegiate Division at a regular ASHA Show or Collegiate points kept for this rider, but this open rider may show as an individual in the regular ASHA show Open or Green Horse Division with all required fees.
+At these Collegiate shows within a regular show, the Collegiate divisions of Non Pro, Limited Non Pro and Novice must be offered.
+No Open collegiate riders will be allowed to show in the Collegiate Division at a regular ASHA Show or Collegiate points kept for this rider, but this open rider may show as an individual in the regular ASHA show in the Open, Limited Open and Green Horse divisions with all required fees.
 Collegiate points will be awarded based on the number of collegiate competitors in each division and collegiate exhibitors will be eligible for individual Collegiate Show awards.
 The team awards will be based on the scoring system as described in GR-045.

-GR-052 Description of ASHA Collegiate STOCK HORSE TEAMS
+GR-052 DESCRIPTION OF COLLEGIATE STOCK HORSE TEAMS

-An ASHA Collegiate stock horse team shall consist of six members and shall consist of two designated representatives in each of the divisions of Non-Pro/Open, Limited Non Pro and Novice.
+A Division I - ASHA Collegiate stock horse team shall consist of six (6) total members = two (2) designated representatives in each of the the divisions of Open/Non Pro, Limited Non Pro and Novice: